Emergency Care in Non-VA Facilities

 What is the timeline to file?

-Veterans have a responsibility to ensure that the VA Transfer Center is notified immediately upon any hospital admission.
-The MEDVAMC Transfer Center Coordinator can be reached during regular business hours at (813) 903-4221.
-If you are calling after hours, dial (813) 972-2000 and ask to speak to the Medical Administrative Assistant on duty.
+Veterans have a responsibility to ensure that the VA is notified immediately upon any hospital admission.
+The Community Care Customer Service can be reached at 813-903-4275.
 Claims must be filed with the nearest VA Medical facility to where the services were rendered within 90 days of the discharge date of medical service; otherwise, the claim will be denied because it was not filed in a timely manner.

 What type of emergency services will VA cover?